General FAQ

 How do I register and get online?

 After you select UCB Wireless, open a web browser.
 If you are not automatically redirected to the network sign-in page, then go to www.colorado.edu or http://neverssl.com/.
-The first time you use the network, you will be asked for your CU Login Name and IdentiKey password to register your computer on the wireless network.
-(If you do not know your IdentiKey, you can enter your employee ID or Student ID, your date of birth, and the last four digits of your SSN.)
+The first time you use the network, you will be asked for your IdentiKey username and password to register your computer on the wireless network.
 To help ensure that only campus affiliates use the CU wireless network, you may be asked to update your registration annually.
-In the future, users may need to authenticate each time they access the wireless network.

 What is an SSID?